samyuktha343/AMAZON-DATA-ANALYSIS/README.md

 # AMAZON-DATA-ANALYSIS BY Samyuktha S R.
-The original datset is attached here.Credits to the source and owner.
+The original datset is not attached here due to size .Credits to the source and owner.
+You can find it in Kaggle E Commerce sales dataset